magepages/mpdocs/docs/better-popup/index.md

     * **Exclude Page with URL contains**:
       * The popup won't display on the pages that contain URL path entered
-      * The URL path is separated by down lines
+      * The URL path is separated by downlines

   * **Which page to show = Manually Insert**: Show the popup on the pages that are inserted the code at the Manually Insert.